JamesRMullaney/Recent-Activity-in-44-517-02-Group-6-PyFlink-PageRank/README.md

 ## Subtopics:

 - [MacOs Installation](./tutorialFiles/job3/installingHomebrewAndFlink.md): Installing Required Resources for MacOS for Flink
-- Windows Installation: Installing on a Windows machine for pyflink
+- [Windows Installation](./tutorialFiles/job1/InstallingPyflink.md: Installing on a Windows machine for pyflink
 - PageRank job 1: Parsing, worked on by Thomas Tran
 - PageRank job 2: Calculate new Page rank, worked on by Francesca Infranca